This article was updated on September 13, 2017.

-When Hurricane Sandy blasted the East Coast in late October 2012, the challenges of disaster preparedness and planning resurfaced for companies everywhere.
+When Hurricanes Harvey and Irma made landfall this month, the challenges of disaster preparedness and planning resurfaced for companies everywhere.
 How do you possibly prepare for a crisis of that magnitude?
 What are you going to need so you can have it ready beforehand?
 Does disaster preparedness planning really make that much difference?
 Studies show that companies that successfully recover from disasters are typically those that have prepared for them.
 The problem is not enough companies are actively engaging in the planning process.

 According to the 2009 Disaster Recovery & Business Continuity Survey by Agility Recovery Solutions and Hughes Marketing Group, small- and medium-size businesses are woefully unprepared for disasters:

 - Ninety percent of smaller companies (less than 100 employees) surveyed spend less than one day per month preparing and maintaining their continuity plans.

 - Nearly one in five (22%) spend no time maintaining their plans.

 - Comparatively, 20% of larger companies (more than 100 employees) spend more than 10 days per month on their continuity plans.

 Disasters are not always the result of Mother Nature.
 Power outages, gas leaks, technology failures, equipment malfunctions, cyber security breaches, and terrorist attacks are just a few of the many scenarios companies need to proactively prepare for.
 The 2009 survey also found that, in the two prior years, 52% of businesses experienced an unforeseen interruption, and 81% of these interruptions caused the business to be closed for one day or more.